Ukrainian animation: 1990s–2000s

+2010–present

+The animation studio, Animagrad, was founded in Kyiv in 2012 and creates films for international audiences.

-Ukrainian animators mixed old traditions with new, such as with the 2005 Russian-Ukrainian stop-motion short film "Poverty" (Zlydni).
-In 2014, UkrAnimaFilm released the first Ukrainian feature-length animated film called "Babay" and two years later the 3-D animated film "Nikita the Tanner or The Dragon Spell," which was shown at the Marche du Film in Cannes and won the National "Golden Top" award.
-In 2016, UkrAnimaFilm released a revival of the earlier Cossacks cartoon series.
+In 2014, UkrAnimaFilm released the first Ukrainian feature-length animated film called "Babai" and two years later the 3-D animated film "Nikita the Tanner or The Dragon Spell," which was shown at the Marche du Film in Cannes and won the National "Golden Top" award.
+2013-2014 also saw the Ukranimafilm's release of an updated series based on the folktale, Kotyhoroshko, entitled, "Adventures of Kotyhoroshka and his friends" (Ukrainian: "Пригоди Котигорошка та його друзів").
+This folk tale had previously been animated by Kyivnaukfilm in 1970.
+In 2016, UkrAnimaFilm released a revival series of the earlier Cossacks cartoon series.

+Focusing on children's content, in 2015, producer Michael Margulis and well-known children's writer Natalia Guzeeva together founded the Ukrainian animation studio, "studio KAPI".
+Its films include the 2016-2018 series "Myshko and Dzvinka"; the 2021 "Come Outside, Masha", "Tiger Is Strolling Around", "Papier-mâché", and the 2022 "Trouble Nubble Gum".
+The studio is also in development of a Lithuanian animation collaboration, Labra Cadabra.
+In 2021, Tiger is Strolling Around was selected for participation in numerous festivals including the Short Shorts Film Festival & Asia, LA Shorts International Film Festival, Montevideo World Film Festival, Odesa International Film Festival, LINOLEUM Animation Festival, Golden Short Film Festival, ZIFF, Kinokolo, Bardak Film Fest, Chicago International Children's Film Festival, Kamianets-Podilsky International Film Festival BRUKIVKA.

-In 2017, Kharkiv residents worked together to create a stop-motion animation called "Believe in Me" about a dark-skinned girl named Matilda.
+In 2017, Kharkiv residents worked together to create a stop-motion animation called Believe in Me about a dark-skinned girl named Matilda.
 The animation character Matilda dreams of becoming a pianist, like her grandfather, but her dentist parents decide that the daughter should devote herself instead to the medical profession.
 A ten-minute animation filmed at 30 frames per second, the community film was set to premier in fall 2017.

-New Ukrainian animation works include the 2019 Image Pictures "Clara & the Magic Dragon" and the 2020 Animagrad "Mavka: The Forest Song", previously presented at the Cartoon Movie European animation forum in 2017.

-In 2022, the Ukrainian cartoon "Stolen Moon.
-Kum", with director and screenwriter Olga Zakharova, won "Awards of Excellence" at the Canada Shorts Film Festival.
+New Ukrainian animation works include Animagrad's The Stolen Princess (2018) and Clara & the Magic Dragon (2019).
+In 2022, the Ukrainian cartoon Stolen Moon.
+Kum, with director and screenwriter Olga Zakharova, won "Awards of Excellence" at the Canada Shorts Film Festival.

+Mavka: The Forest Song (2023), was created based on Lesya Ukrainka's poetic play, The Forest Song, and produced by Ukraine's Animagrad Studio.
+The film had been presented at the Cartoon Movie European animation forum in 2017.
+At the 2023 Cleveland International Film Festival, Mavka: The Forest Song was a nominee for best feature film in the International Narrative Competition.
+The animated film, Mavka: The Forest Song featured characters in Ukrainian national folk costume along with a musical soundtrack performed by Ukrainian folk music group, DakhaBrakha, who were themselves animated into the film as village musicians.